 Chandra Gupta Jogja sedang membutuhkan kandidat untuk mengisi posisi lowker sebagai berikut:

-– Pendidikan Minimal SI Design Komunikasi Visual, 11 mu Komunikasi, Public Relation
+– pendidikan Minimal S1 Design Komunikasi Visual, Ilmu Komunikasi, Public Relation

-– Pengalaman minimal 1 tahun di bidang yang
+– pengalaman minimal 1 tahun di bidang yang sama

 – Mampu berbahasa inggris dengan baik